What is the National Student Drama Festival?

 We run a magazine called Noises Off that publishes a hard copy every day and has rolling new online.

 There's a daily discussion where we talk about all the productions you've seen and host panel discussions and forums on wider cultural, social and political issues.

 Late night events include a Disco, The Big Quiz, Kabaret and Open Mic.
 The bar and cafe stay open until late.
 In the bar and cafe you'll be able to meet and mingle with other Fest-goers and visiting artists in a relaxed, friendly and inclusive environment.

 how can I get involved?

-You can enter a show, bring your students as part of a school or college trip, apply to join the Management Team, apply to join the Technical Team, apply to write for Noises Off or come along with a few friends.
+You can enter a show, apply to join the Management Team, apply to join the Technical Team, apply to write for Noises Off, come along with a few friends or rock up on your own!
 You can find out more about geting involved here.

 we want to enter a show - what does it involve?

 Entering a show gives you and your company the chance to perform at the Festival.
 If you enter a show (and give us three weeks notice), we will send a member of our selection team to wherever you are in the country.
 We can often see a show with less notice so do call us to check.
 Call Lizzie Melbourne on 07539768087.